Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 A new study shows that IUD insertion during the postpartum period, especially between 4 days and 6 weeks after delivery, has a higher risk of uterine perforation and expulsion.
 Individuals who are breastfeeding also face a slightly increased risk of perforation, and those with heavy menstrual bleeding are at greater risk overall.

-Fragments of the broken device can lead to infections, including pelvic inflammatory disease.
+If the Paragard IUD breaks, fragments of the broken device can lead to infections, including pelvic inflammatory disease.
 Without prompt treatment, these infections might spread and cause more serious health issues.

 Significant damage to the uterus or other reproductive organs may reduce the chance of a future pregnancy.
 In extreme situations, permanent infertility can happen if a hysterectomy is required to address the injury.